GOAL: Relieve anterior scalene spasm

 Therapeutic outcomes reap greater rewards when the nerves along the entire length of the arm are examined and treated beginning proximally from the cervicothoracic spine down through the wrist and hand.
 In the accompanying video, I demonstrate a very effective anterior scalene maneuver for relieving brachial plexus compression.
 Those of you who have attended my workshops or have taken my Technique Tour home-study course have seen how beautifully this maneuver fits into our neural mobilization routines from the Treating Trapped Nerves course.

 When learning anterior neck work, special caution must be taken to avoid placing finger pressure on all neurovascular structures.
 Therefore, I suggest you practice the following in a supervised setting.

 ACTION: (Client left sidelying)

-- Therapist helps client left rotate her head to expose clavicular (lateral) border of SCM
+- Therapist helps client left rotate their head to expose clavicular (lateral) border of SCM

 - Therapist’s left hand controls the client’s head and his right extended soft finger pads gently slide under SCM

 - Therapist’s left hand slowly rotates client’s head and neck back to neutral and in to hyper-extension while fingers of right hand “scrubs” the anterior tubercles (transverse processes)

 - Therapist repeats the entire maneuver as gently curled fingers inspect for scalene fibrosis along anterior tubercles (C2 to C6)

 - If thickness or knots are palpated, client deeply inhales or tucks (and releases) chin as therapist holds sustained gentle pressure until GTO receptor release is felt